MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 ## Part 3.
 Create a Generalized Image

-1. In the Windows instance VM, open a browser and go to Windows Generalized Image Support Files.
+1. In the Windows instance VM, open a browser and search for Windows Generalized Image Support Files.

 ![](./images/gi3.png "")